NARRATIVE SUMMARIES OF REASONS FOR LISTING

 Date on which the narrative summary became available on the Committee’s website: 23 February 2010

-Yassin Sywal is an operative who provided support to Jemaah Islamiyah (JI) (QE.J.92.02) and Al-Qaida (QE.A.4.01) in Southeast Asia.
-Sywal received training in the Al-Qaida operated Chaldun Camp in Afghanistan in the l980s or l990s.
-When he returned to Southeast Asia, he became involved in sectarian conflicts in Sulawesi, Indonesia.
-Sywal, who is the son-in-law of JI co-founder Abdullah Sungkar, collaborated with individuals associated with JI and Al-Qaida in Southeast Asia to recruit and train individuals for combat in Sulawesi.
-Sywal also assisted in importing weapons from the Philippines for use in conflicts in Indonesia.
-In addition, Sywal participated in planning and facilitating Al-Qaida terrorist plots in Southeast Asia.
-In 1999, Sywal attended a planning session to select assassination targets.
+Yassin Syawal is an operative who provided support to Jemaah Islamiyah (JI) (QE.J.92.02) and Al-Qaida (QE.A.4.01) in South-East Asia.
+Syawal received training in the Al-Qaida operated Chaldun Camp in Afghanistan in the l980s or l990s.
+When he returned to South-East Asia, he became involved in sectarian conflicts in Sulawesi, Indonesia.
+Syawal, who is the son-in-law of JI co-founder Abdullah Sungkar, collaborated with individuals associated with JI and Al-Qaida in South-East Asia to recruit and train individuals for combat in Sulawesi.
+Syawal also assisted in importing weapons from the Philippines for use in conflicts in Indonesia.
+In addition, Syawal participated in planning and facilitating Al-Qaida terrorist plots in South-East Asia.
+In 1999, Syawal attended a planning session to select assassination targets.
 The targets selected included Indonesian President Megawati Sukarnoputri and other Indonesian figures.
-Sywal’s role in the plot was to procure weapons for use in the assassinations.
+Syawal’s role in the plot was to procure weapons for use in the assassinations.
 Syawal remained at large as at December 2003.

 Related listed individuals and entities: